 Conclusion

 Patients and their families may look to the internet for help in understanding their disease state and its associated treatments.
 The DISCERN tool is an established rubric that assists patients, families and medical professionals in determining whether or not information provided on a medical website is reliable and can be trusted.
 The Mayo Clinic is a renowned institution known for state of the art equipment and best practice medicine.
 Patients will seek out information on the Mayo Clinic’s website in order to be well versed and ready for any decisions required regarding their treatment care plan.
 There is a plethora of information available on the website but it scores poorly as a site that is trustworthy and reliable.
-Obtaining a score of 28 out of a possible 77 using the DISCERN tool, proves that the Mayo Clinic website lacks a clear aim, proper referencing of research based medical journals, and updated best practice information.
+Obtaining a score of 28 out of a possible 77 using the DISCERN tool, indicates that the Mayo Clinic website lacks a clear aim, proper referencing of research based medical journals, and updated best practice information.
 Thus, the Mayo Clinic website has been deemed untrustworthy and unreliable as a source of information for the public.

 References